 Everyone’s had them: Those “great” spur-of-the-moment ideas that don’t pan out to be so great after all.

 When it comes to cost savings at your organization, it’s easy to slash first and ask questions later.
-But it’s important to weigh the pros and cons of change before you make a decision.
+But it’s important to weigh the pros and cons of change before deciding.

 Packaging is one area that can seem pretty straightforward.
 A box is a box, right?